Considering where to locate your new business? Check out these start-up friendly U.S. cities.

 Atlanta-based businesses have access to talent from Georgia Institute of Technology and major venture capital firms like Invesco.
 The ATC Innovation Center, fosters mobile technology development and co-working while other co-working spaces in the area include Roam Alpharetta and Thrive.

-Education and biotechnology are the leading industries in the Boston metro area, with more than 100 colleges and universities – including Harvard, Yale, and MIT – and several of the country’s best hospitals.
+Education and biotechnology are the leading industries in the Boston metro area, with more than 100 colleges and universities – including Harvard, MIT, and Boston University – and several of the country’s best hospitals.
 Boston is also in a hub for financial services, hosting two Fortune 500 insurance companies, Liberty Mutual and Mass Mutual.
 It’s also home to T.J.
 Maxx, Raytheon and Biogen.

 Roughly 2,000 entrepreneurs recently participated in The Startup Conference in nearby Redwood.